S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 1/readme1.md

 # Week 1: Java Fundamentals

 This folder contains Week 1 projects for the Data Structures and Algorithms course.
 The focus is on the basics of Java programming—including introductory concepts, control structures, loops, and simple problem-solving.
-The files are organized in a sequence that gradually builds your knowledge from basic syntax to more advanced topics.

 ## Learning Path for Beginners